Liver Pain After Drinking

-Cirrhosis can also cause bleeding of the esophagus, ascites (buildup of fluid in the abdomen), and kidney failure.
+Cirrhosis can also cause bleeding of the esophagus, ascites (buildup of fluid in the abdomen), encephalopathy (accumulation of toxins in the brain), and kidney failure.

 Hemochromatos is when the body absorbs too much iron from food.
 It can be life-threatening.
 For people with hemochromatosis, consuming alcohol can pose a high risk of liver damage.